opf/openproject/docs/user-guide/file-management/README.md

 You can use Nextcloud as an integrated file storage in OpenProject, allowing you to link files and folders stored in Nextcloud directly with work packages in OpenProject.

-Please refer to [Nextcloud integration guide](/nextcloud-integration) for further instructions on using the integration.
+Please refer to [Nextcloud integration user guide](/nextcloud-integration) for further instructions on using the integration.

 For the initial setup please refer to the [Nextcloud integration setup guide](../..//system-admin-guide/integrations/nextcloud/).